bmegli/ev3dev-mapping/xv11test/readme.md

 # XV11 LIDAR test

+## Overview

 This is code for XV11 lidar test.
 The test outputs semicolon separated distance data for angles 0-359.
 The output can be redirected to file, transfered to PC and plotted.

-The files xv11lidar.h and xv11lidar.c can be used as simple library to communicate with the lidar.
+The files xv11lidar.h and xv11lidar.c can also be used as a simple library to communicate with the lidar.

+## LIDAR test

 Assumptions made in instructions below:
 - hardware is connected as in http://www.ev3dev.org/docs/tutorials/using-xv11-lidar/